JoeMountWSWS/wsws-tts/README.md

 # WSWS Text-to-Speech

-This tool reads articles from the *[World Socialist Web Site](wsws.org)* by converting the text to audio files.
+This tool reads articles from the *[World Socialist Web Site](https://wsws.org/)* by converting the text to audio files.

-It is a small Python command-line tool that:
+It is a command-line tool that:

 1. Downloads an article from `https://www.wsws.org/en/...`
 2. Extracts the article text (via the page’s embedded Next.js `__NEXT_DATA__` JSON)